 We make the panel saw that we would want to buy.
 That is why these more functional features are incorporated into our panel saws.

 A Saw Trax Vertical Panel Saw is the only vertical panel saw using sealed steel bearings giving a more accurate, smoother, easier and reliable cut.
-Other vertical panel saw manufacturers use plastic bearings attached to a U-bolt.
+Other vertical panel saw manufacturers use plastic bearings attached to a U-bolt, not sealed bearings.
 Though vertical panel saws may look alike, the devil is in the details.
 These details will be explained in more detail below.

 We have 3 “series” of panel saws using 3 different saws to custom fit the proper saw to the cutting needs of our customers.
 By using off-the-shelf saws, customers do not have to pay a premium price for saw replacement or repair.
 It also prevents suffering long down times waiting for the proprietary saw of other brands to arrive.